EnderSky/Earlyve-System/README.md

 5. Copy and Paste this line into Command Prompt: _pip3 install openpyxl wxpython --user_

 ## How to Run
-1. Open the Github Repository Folder followed by "Latest Version".
+1. Open the Folder containing the project "Earlyve-System-master" followed by "Latest Version".
 2. Double click the EarlyveSystem Python File